Menudo (group): Beginning and rise to fame

-That same year, the group hosted a television show on Telemundo entitled Gente Joven de Menudo.
-They hosted a yearly beauty pageant, "La chica joven de Menudo", ("Menudo's young girl") and the winner of the pageant would sometimes appear in the band's videos or join them onstage at their concerts in the United States.
+In the same year, the group hosted a television show on Telemundo entitled Menudo Young People (Gente Joven de Menudo).
+They hosted a yearly beauty pageant, "Menudo's young girl" ("La chica joven de Menudo") and the winner of the pageant would sometimes appear in the band's videos or join them onstage at their concerts throughout the United States.

 Menudo became very popular throughout Latin America, from Mexico to Argentina, and Brazil.
 They also became the first boy band to own their own private jet.
 Díaz, their manager, purchased a Lockheed JetStar that had belonged to American President Richard Nixon and the Shah of Iran.
 He had Menudo's name emblazoned on both sides of the fuselage.

-In 1982, Charlie Masso, then age 12, replaced René Farrait, age 15.
-Masso's first album with Menudo was Por Amor (For Love).
+In 1982, Charlie Masso, then age 12, replaced René Farrait, age 14.
+Masso's first album with Menudo was "For Love" ("Por Amor").
 During this boom of popularity, fans started calling themselves contagious to the "Menuditis", similar to Beatlemania and Bieber Fever, or the "Menudomania".
-They were so popular that they starred in their own feature films: Menudo: La Pelicula and Una Aventura Llamada Menudo.
-Aventura starred Gladys Rodríguez as "Señora Mía" and included songs such as "Clara" and "A Volar" ("Fly").
+They were so popular that they starred in their own feature films: Menudo: The Movie and An Adventure Called Menudo.
+Aventura starred Gladys Rodríguez as Miss Mia ("Señora Mía") and included songs such as "Clara" and "Fly" ("A Volar").